tinted-theming/base16-scintillua/README.md

 ## Previews

+See https://github.com/tinted-theming/base16-scintillua/tree/main/docs/images for some sample SciTE + scintillua screen shots.

-See https://tinted-theming.github.io/tinted-gallery/ for gallery of color schemes.
+See https://tinted-theming.github.io/tinted-gallery/ for gallery of all color schemes.

 ## Installation